 For the president of Cooperativa Dourada, Raimundo Nobre, the laboratory was what was missing to complement the support to local fishermen.

 “This is a great achievement for our fishermen because it will bring technological advances very close.
 They need the training, but they still didn’t have a place for it.
 Today, with this partnership with Secretariat and universities, we have this opportunity for them to study and obtain the benefits [from it],” he said.

-Two other laboratories will also be installed in Amapá, one in Laranjal do Jari, to the Brazil nut production chain and a third, in Macapá, destined for the Açaí chain.
+Two other laboratories will also be installed in Amapá, one in Laranjal do Jari, for the Brazil nut production chain and a third, in Macapá, destined for the Açaí chain.

 According to the secretary of Science and Technology, Rafael Pontes, the CVTs in Amapá will improve the essential production processes for the local economy.